Crime, including violent crime, is a serious issue in Madagascar. Crime rates in Madagascar are significantly higher than in Australia.

 - always keep your vehicle and accommodation locked

-There have been reports of violent clashes and crimes, resulting in deaths, across all regions of Madagascar.
-Some regions include:
+There have been reports of violent clashes and crimes, resulting in deaths, across various regions of Madagascar.
+This includes:

 - Northern Madagascar: in the beach and crowded areas of Nosy Be, Ankify Port and Ambanja